School of Medicine

 Assistant Professor of Pathology

 Bio I am a physician and a biostatistician.
-My clinical expertise is in the diagnosis of non-neoplastic kidney disease (including transplantation).
+My clinical expertise is in the diagnosis of non-neoplastic kidney and liver disease (including transplantation).
 My research interests center on the design of observational studies, the analysis of observational data, and causal inference.

 Bertha Chen, MD